IN THE NAME OF ALLAH, MOST GRACIOUS, MOST MERCIFUL

-The following information has been put together so that families are aware of what to do and who to contact in the event of their loved one passing or being close to death's door.
-The Islamic Foundation of Ireland deals with the burial arrangements, and transport (upon request).
-The Islamic Cultural Centre of Ireland deals with the washing and shrouding.
+The following information has been put together so that families and next of kin are aware of what to do and who to contact in the event of their loved one passing or being close to death's door.
+The Islamic Foundation of Ireland arranges the burial, and transport (upon request).
+The Islamic Cultural Centre of Ireland organises the washing and shrouding.
 Funeral prayers are performed here at the ICCI, but can also be prayed in the IFI.

 Transport of the Deceased